MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-dom-interaction.md

 #### Get a reference to an element

-Depending on the complexity of the webpage, it can be daunting to find the right element to change.
+In a complex webpage, it can be hard to find the right element to change.
 But you can use the **Inspect** tool to help you.
 Suppose you want to change the text of the first link within the **Section 1** element of the rendered page:

 ![The link that you want to change in the page](./console-dom-interaction-images/link-to-change.png)